At Finola, we’ve been separating the hemp from the hype since 1995!

 Current status of FINOLA in the EU: Perfectly Legal!

-If hemp samples are still collected in your country for THC testing, please be sure to help your agricultural officials plan for the correct time to take field samples of FINOLA (between 40 to 60 days after sowing in the UK and Central Europe).
-The correct time of sampling is dependent on latitude and heat energy, with earlier sampling at warmer lower latitudes (40-50 days after a sowing near latitude 50o) and later sampling at higher latitudes (50-60 days after sowing near latitude 60o).
+If hemp samples are still collected in your country for THC testing, be sure to help your agricultural officials plan for the correct time to take field samples of FINOLA (between 40 to 60 days after sowing in most places).
+The correct time of sampling is dependent on latitude and heat energy, with earlier sampling times at warmer latitudes lower than 60o (40-50 days after a sowing near latitude 50o) and later sampling at higher latitudes (50-60 days after sowing near latitude 60o).
+Earlier sampling times will apply to stressed crops.

-Click HERE for a 20 page PDF on FINOLA’s morphology and development with pictures.
+Click HERE for a 12 page PDF (31MB) on FINOLA’s morphology and development with pictures.

-Click HERE to download a two page PDF that describes some basic things about the FINOLA variety, the Finola company and the Finola registered trademark.
+Click HERE to download a two page PDF that describes some basic information about the FINOLA variety of oilseed hemp, the Finola company and the Finola® registered trademark.

-SOME PEER-REVIEWED ACADEMIC PUBLICATIONS on HEMP by JC Callaway
+SOME PEER-REVIEWED ACADEMIC PUBLICATIONS on HEMP by Dr. JC Callaway:

 Click HERE for a chapter on Hempseed Oil (36 A4 pages, 524 kB pdf), by JC Callaway and DW Pate.
 This revised version was published in 2009 as Chapter 5 (pp. 185-213) In: Gourmet and Health-Promoting Specialty Oils, Robert A. Moreau and Afaf Kamal-Eldin (Eds.), AOCS Press, Urbana Il, ISBN 978-1-893997-97-4.